 - The Firefly episode "Jaynestown" opens with Kaylee and Simon bantering about whether or not Simon uses profanity.
-Unlike most of the crew he's not given to spouting off Mandarin curses frequently.
+Unlike most of the crew he's not given to spouting off Mandarin curses frequently, but he insists that he does swear "when its appropriate".
 Guess what Simon does upon seeing a statue of Jayne standing in the town square on Higgins' Moon.

 Angelica: We were running from the Satchmo.

 Angelica: No, the monster.Later, when Grandpa finds them:Stu: They were afraid of the Satchmo

 - Also from "Angelica The Magnificent" when the babies think Lil was turned into a butterfly and ask her about it she says "You guys have been watching too many cartoons".
 When Angelica tries to tell her dad about what happened, Drew replies "Angelica, you've been watching too many cartoons".